Computer glasses: how to protect your eyes in the digital age

 -

-Those who wish to prevent long-term vision problems.
+Those who want to prevent long-term visual problems.

 How does blue light affect the eyes?

-The blue light emitted by digital screens penetrates deeper into the eyes than normal visible light, causing:
+Blue light emitted by digital screens penetrates deeper into the eye than normal visible light, causing:

 -